 Tile backsplashes can make or break a kitchen space.
 Is this why the thought of creating one is stressful to many homeowners?
 What material type to use – stone, metal, glass…etc. What patterns or mural?
 Don’t let it be overwhelming .

 Try looking at a kitchen design like a man’s outfit.
 The cabinets are the suit – the largest area and the first decision to be made.
 The countertop is like the shirt.
 A complement to the suit and can either be subtle or bold.
 Finally, the tbacksplash is like the tie – the smaller area, but a reflection of personality.
 Either to blend in or make a statement.
 A compliment or a focal point.
 Continue reading

-Recently, the Design Build Pros met with Nanci McCarthy to discuss a few projects currently in design and development.
+Recently, the Design Build Planners met with Nanci McCarthy to discuss a few projects currently in design and development.
 We took the opportunity to ask her a few questions.
 Nanci, one of our favorite Trade Partners, is the Branch Manager for Best Tile.
 Best Tile has been providing tile material, accessories, and supplies to homeowners and trades people for 50 years.
 They have showroom locations from Vermont to North Carolina.